 Universities are required to submit, electronically, evidence to the Society in support of their application.
-Full details are listed in Appendix A. This process, designed to be brief and not to replicate existing paperwork or to be unduly bureaucratic, outlines how the institution believes that it achieves the intended learning outcomes as stipulated in the accreditation criteria.
+Full details are listed in Appendix A. This process, designed to be brief and not to replicate existing paperwork or to be unduly bureaucratic, outlines how the institution believes that it achieves the intended learning outcomes as stipulated in the Accreditation criteria.

-The application will be assessed by an Accreditation Assessment Panel (the Panel), which will produce a Stage One Report summarising the assessment.
+The application will be assessed by an Accreditation Assessment Panel (the "Panel"), which will produce a Stage One Report summarising the assessment.
 This will be sent to the University for fact checking and will act as a guideline for questions likely to arise at stage two.
 Universities will have the opportunity to submit additional evidence following receipt of this report.

 If the programme is deemed suitable, the Panel will recommend that the application progresses to assessment stage two.
 However, in some cases, the Panel may feel that the programme is not appropriate for further assessment and recommend it is not accredited.
+In this case, advice will be provided.